Online/Hybrid Course Development Program

-The Online Course Development Program makes funds and support available for the development of individual online courses.
-Funds are designated specifically for the expenses incurred in the creation of a fully online course (fewer than three face-to-face meetings per semester), such as course development stipends and production costs (video, etc.).
+The Online/Hybrid Course Development Program makes funds and support available for the development of individual online and hybrid courses.
+Funds are designated specifically for the expenses incurred in the creation of online/hybrid courses, such as course development stipends and production costs (video, etc.).

 Fully online programs (certificates, Master’s, etc.) should be submitted to the Entrepreneurial Award Program for consideration.

-Online Course Development Funds are not to be used for the expenses incurred in teaching an online course.
+Online/Hybrid Course Development Funds are not to be used for the expenses incurred in teaching a course.
 If teaching online courses represents an increased instructional load for the department, then application should be made to the Office of Undergraduate Education for additional resources.

-SAS faculty and departments that are developing online and hybrid courses are encouraged to take advantage of resources available to assist in the development of online and hybrid courses.
-Resources available include:
+SAS faculty and departments that are developing online and hybrid courses are encouraged to take advantage of available resources, which include:

 - Instructional design support

-- Distance Learning Working Group: A collaborative forum for those developing and teaching online courses
+- Online Education Forum: A collaborative forum for those developing and teaching online courses

 - Technical and disability access resources